andreivisan/andreivisan.github.io/_posts/2015-11-20-android-media-server-with-node.js-web-client.md

   </body>
 </html>
 ```
-Please note that for both the image and vide display you have to use `data:image/jpeg;base64` or `data:video/mp4;base64` inside the `src` attribute since the stream we send to our web client is Base64 encoded.
+Please note that for both the image and video display you have to use `data:image/jpeg;base64` or `data:video/mp4;base64` inside the `src` attribute since the stream we send to our web client is Base64 encoded.
 Now that all the code is in place you need to start again the app on your Android device or emulator and also start the Node.js server and enter `localhost:3000` in your browser then click on the media file you want to stream.
 After a bit of waiting based on the file size, since the server is an Android device, you should see the content of the media file you clicked on.
-If you want the vide to start automatically then you need to add `autoplay` attribute in the `video` tag.
+If you want the video to start automatically then you need to add `autoplay` attribute in the `video` tag.

 ### Conclusion